mont5piques/caldav_calendar_te/README.md

 * ~~Incompatible libcalendaring with Tasklist (WIP to make compatible)~~ Fixed!!!!
 * Will not create new calendar from Roundcube GUI.
 * ~~Itip does not send reply to event organizer using RC1.3.
 Works in RC1.2.4.~~ Fixed!!!!
-* ~~Recurring events marked as "All Day Events" will be a day early the following years.~~ Fixed!!!!
+* Recurring events marked as "All Day Events" will be a day early the following years.- Darn bug crept back in.
+Hekp is requested
-* ~~Database driver does not work.
-Birthdays are the issue due to being all day.~~ Fixed!!!
+* Database driver does not work.
+Birthdays are the issue due to being all day.

 User Discovered Issues:
 -------
 * ~~Check Calendar shows Error 500.~~ Fixed!!!!

-If anyone would like to help out to make oauth work and other features, I would appreciate it.
+If anyone would like to help out to make oauth and other features work, I would truly appreciate it.
+Otherwise, issues are always welcome but I do ask that you provide as detailed info as you can ie, roundcube logs, system logs, OS info and any other pertinant information that you think can be helpful.
+I do thank you ...

 TODO:
 -------